 (4) The term intended for use for human consumption means any of the following:

 (i) Designed by the manufacturer for human consumption; (ii) Marketed for human consumption; or (iii) Distributed, exported, or imported, with the intent that it be used for human consumption.

 (c) In any proceeding arising under the Act or this chapter, the burden of going forward with the evidence that a material, compound, mixture, or preparation containing THC is exempt from control pursuant to this section shall be upon the person claiming such exemption, as set forth in section 515(a)(1) of the Act (21 U.S.C.
 885(a)(1)).
 In order to meet this burden with respect to a product or plant material that has not been expressly exempted from control by the Administrator pursuant to Sec.
 1308.23, the person claiming the exemption must present rigorous scientific evidence, including well-documented scientific studies by experts trained and qualified to evaluate the effects of drugs on humans.

 Rhode Island and The Future of Delta 8 THC

 If you want to see a change in the previous laws, we encourage you to voice your opinions to your local and state lawmakers.

-Although Delta 8 THC might be illegal in Rhode Island, we still got you covered with a whole catalog of High Times Hemp Cup Award-Winning CBD, all of course grown in the United States!
-We can ship any of our products, from our top-notch CBD Blunts to our delicious CBD gummies, right to you, safely and discreetly.
+Although Delta 8 THC might be illegal in Rhode Island, we still got you covered with a whole catalog of High Times Hemp Cup Award-Winning CBD, plus our Select Spectrum products (which contain CBD)!
+We can ship any of our products, from our top-notch CBD Blunts to our delicious Select Spectrum gummies, right to you, safely and discreetly.